Helms Apartments

 The Helms Apartments, at 2248-2250 Jefferson Ave. in Ogden, Utah, was built during 1916 to 1919.
 It was listed on the United States National Register of Historic Places in 1987.

 It is a two-and-a-half-story brick apartment building, upon a concrete foundation, with two apartments on each of three levels.
 It was deemed "one of the smallest, yet most visually interesting of 21 pre-Depression apartment buildings identified in Ogden."

 The listing includes two garages behind the apartment building as contributing buildings.

-It was built by Ogden contractor Charles J. Humphries or Humphreys.
+It was built by Ogden contractor Charles J. Humphris.